jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [x] Renaming "In a Diagram" sections to just "Diagram"
 - [x] Renaming "System Objects" chapter to "System Interfaces"
 - [x] Increased Pointers heading levels for table of contents.
+- [x] Repeating some of root README in spec README

 #### 2021-04-07 Done Replacing "Concept" with "Aspect"